Our Major One-Time Expenses

 $7,200 Total Electrical & Solar Upgrade

-We know that we don't boondock enough to ever recover these costs, but we certainly enjoy the flexibility in the lifestyle that this set-up provides.
+recovered our costs, but even if we haven't, we certainly enjoy the flexibility in the lifestyle that this set-up provides.

 Wheels, Tires, & Safety